 Sometimes, the problem is exactly what it looks like.
 Take a walk outside and look at your condenser unit.
 The coils are protected by thin metal fins, and it’s easy to see if they’re covered in grime.
 You might find a visible layer of dust, grass clippings, leaves, or cottonwood fluff blanketing the unit.
 This buildup acts like an insulating layer, trapping heat and making it much harder for your AC to cool your home.
 A quick visual check can often confirm that your coils are overdue for a cleaning.

-Is Your AC Unit Freezing Up?
+Is Your Outdoor Unit Freezing Up?

 It might sound strange, but a dirty AC unit can actually freeze over, even on the hottest North Carolina days.
 If you see ice forming on your outdoor condenser coil, it’s a serious red flag.
 Restricted airflow from dirt and debris can cause the refrigerant’s temperature to plummet, leading to ice buildup.
 If you notice this, you should turn off your system immediately to prevent further damage to the compressor, which is the heart of your AC.
 A frozen coil is a clear sign that your system needs professional attention from a trusted technician.